Protecting your eyes during allergy season

 Over-the-counter allergy medicines can also be used for eye allergies.
 Eye drops are also available that can help wash out your eyes.
 Allergy eye drops often contain antihistamines that help calm eye allergies.

-Regardless of whether your medication is over-the-counter or prescribed, make sure you follow the directions exactly as stated by the label or by your GP or pharmacist.
+Regardless of whether your medication is over-the-counter or prescribed, make sure you follow the directions exactly as stated by the label, information leaflet or by your GP or pharmacist.
 If you have any questions about your medication, ask your GP or pharmacist.